Man accused in Rocky Mount deadly shooting arrested in Baltimore

 ROCKY MOUNT, N.C.
 (WTVD) -- A man was arrested in connection with a Rocky Mount homicide that happened last week.

-Travon Baker was arrested in Baltimore, Maryland on Sunday morning with help from the U.S. Marshalls Service and Maryland State Police.
+Travon Baker was arrested in Baltimore, Maryland on Sunday morning with help from the U.S. Marshals Service and Maryland State Police.

 Rocky Mount police responded to a shooting at a home on Mashie Lane just before 2 a.m. on Jan.
 2.